blixor7/SolArbHunter/README.md

 # SolArbHunter

-A high-performance Solana arbitrage bot designed for discovering and executing profitable trading opportunities across multiple decentralized exchanges (DEXs).
+A high-performance Solana arbitrage bot designed for discovering and executing profitable trading opportunities across multiple DEXs.
 Built with both off-chain and on-chain components to ensure accurate and reliable swaps.

 ---